zkorum/.github/profile/README.md

 Like Keycloak, the authentication server could be either self-hosted or hosted in the cloud.

-We could provide services to companies looking for help and assurance to self-host their product.
+We could provide services to companies looking for help and assurance to self-host our product.

 We could host the authentication server on behalf of customers in our cloud.